Box Office: ‘M3GAN’ Slays With $30 Million Debut, ‘Avatar: The Way of Water’ Stays No. 1

 However impressive, ticket sales for “M3GAN” weren’t enough to dethrone James Cameron’s enduring blockbuster sequel “Avatar: The Way of Water,” which has claimed the No. 1 spot on domestic box office charts for four consecutive weeks.
 The sci-fi epic, from Disney and 20th Century, added a robust $45 million from 4,340 cinemas, a minimal 33% decline from last weekend.
 So far, “Avatar 2” has generated $516 million in North America and $1.1 billion internationally.
 With $1.708 billion globally, it currently stands as the seventh-biggest movie in history.

-“Between “M3GAN’s” opening and “Avatar 2’s” sensational 4th weekend, this is a solid start to the year,” Gross adds.
+“Between ‘M3GAN’s’ opening and ‘Avatar 2’s’ sensational fourth weekend, this is a solid start to the year,” Gross adds.
 “Is it too soon to declare 2023 a complete and utter success?”

 With the combined wattage of “The Way of Water” and “M3GAN,” the movie industry is starting 2023 with reason for cheer.
 But it’s far from fully rebounding to pre-pandemic levels.
 The box office in 2022 was down roughly 30% from 2019, partially because studios released fewer films and partially because moviegoing habits shifted during COVID.
-Yet there’s certainly hope the next 12 months will be stronger than the last 24, with blockbuster-hopefuls like “Mission: Impossible 7,” “Fast X” and “Guardians of the Galaxy Vol. 3” and potential breakouts such as Greta Gerwig’s neon-coated “Barbie” and Christopher Nolan’s war drama “Oppenheimer” on schedule.
+Yet there’s certainly hope the next 12 months will be stronger than the last 24, with blockbuster-hopefuls like “Mission: Impossible 7,” “Fast X” and “Guardians of the Galaxy Vol. 3” on schedule, along with potential breakouts such as Greta Gerwig’s neon-coated “Barbie” and Christopher Nolan’s war drama “Oppenheimer.”

 Elsewhere at the domestic box office, holdovers from 2022 rounded out the top five spots.
 Universal’s “Puss in Boots: The Last Wish,” an animated sequel in the “Shrek” universe, landed in third place with $12.4 million from 3,919 venues.
 After three weeks of release, the family friendly “Puss in Boots 2” has grossed $87 million in North America and $197 million worldwide.
 It carries a $90 million price tag.